filipok/2012ROElections/README.md

-WARNING: CURRENTLY NOT WORKING ON UBUNTU 16.04, TO BE REPAIRED
+WARNING: CURRENTLY WORKING ON WINDOWS 10, BUT NOT ON UBUNTU 16.04, DUE TO ENCODING ISSUES

 Some background on the 2012 Romanian elections
 ---------------------------------